Visualisation of South African Energy Data

 3. Embedded Solar PV Capacity

-By April 2023, the capacity of embedded PV was almost double that of utility-scale PV.
-This contributes to South Africa’s generation capacity, assisting with the mitigation of generation adequacy problems resulting in loadshedding.
+In 2024, the capacity of embedded PV surpassed double that of utility-scale PV.
+This contributes to South Africa’s generation capacity, assisting with the mitigation of generation adequacy problems resulting in load shedding.
 A high penetration of embedded generation does, however, give rise to new challenges.
 Embedded generation systems, especially unregistered ones, are invisible to the utility during operation, and cannot be controlled easily.
 Power system operations (i.e. making sure that the system is stable) becomes more challenging.

 This data can also be separated per province.